 OneDrive is the files hub for Office 365.
 OneDrive enables users to access and collaborate on files no matter where they're stored.
 Microsoft Graph enables developers to use a single API to work with the files in OneDrive.
 Files in Office 365 are stored in drives.
 Users can store files in a personal drive, their OneDrive, or in a shared drive powered by a SharePoint document library.
 In this module, you’ll learn how to access files in OneDrive, both reading and writing files, and how to traverse relationships between files and users.

 Microsoft Graph enables developers to consume user information stored in Microsoft 365 in custom applications.
 Data is retrieved from Microsoft Graph through a REST API or using one of the various native SDKs provided by Microsoft.
-In this module, you'll learn how to work with change notifications (webhooks) & track changes (delta query) in the Microsoft Graph.
+In this module, you'll learn how to work with change notifications (webhooks) and track changes (delta query) in the Microsoft Graph.